swethaganesh17/swethaganesh17.github.io/_pages/about.md

   - /about.html
 ---

 Hi there 👋 I am a researcher focussing on Reinforcement Learning and Stochastic Optimization.
 Currently, I am a Postdoctoral Scholar in the School of Industrial Engineering at Purdue University, working with Prof. Vaneet Aggarwal.
-Prior to this, I conducted my PhD research at the Department of Computer Science and Automation, Indian Institute of Science (IISc) with the guidance of Dr. Gugan Thoppe.
+Prior to this, I conducted my PhD research at the Department of Computer Science and Automation, Indian Institute of Science (IISc) under the guidance of Dr. Gugan Thoppe.

 ### News